Leap13/kemet/readme.txt

 == Changelog ==

 = 1.2.5 =
-* New: Three New Patterns.
+* New: Two New Patterns.
-* New: Three styles for Media & Text block
+* Added: Overlay and Shadow styles for Media & Text block
-* Fixed: Gsrdening services Pattern images URL issue.
+* Fixed: Pattern images URL issue.

 = 1.2.4 =
 * Added: Three New Patterns.